KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         movement_speed_.set_y(0.f);
     }

-And set the modified position to the player entity.
+Then set the modified position to the player entity.

 .. code-block:: cpp

     // Set the new position value
     registry.replace<transform::position_2d>(player_, pos);

-Now player can jump, and fall down with gravity and forced to stay inside the screen.
+Now player can jump, falls down with gravity, and is forced to stay inside the screen.

 .. code-block:: cpp

     // Set the new position value
     registry.replace<transform::position_2d>(player_, pos);

-All good, but if you played Flappy Bird, character is rotating, looking down when it's falling.
-Let's have the same rotation trick.
+So far so good, but we still need to apply rotation to Flappy Bird, so he is looking down when falling.

-Retrieve the properties of the player, then add ``rotate_speed`` to the ``props.rotation``, also apply delta time.
-This way, character will rotate.
+To do this, retrieve the properties of the player, then add ``rotate_speed`` to the ``props.rotation``, also apply delta time.

 .. code-block:: cpp